The extremal point process for branching random walk with stretched exponential displacements: Introduction

 for $r \in (0,1)$ and a slowly varying function $\ell$.
 Recall that a function $\ell: \R \to (0, \infty)$ is slowly varying (at infinity) if for any constant $\const>0$, $\ell(\const t) \sim \ell(t)$ as $t \to \infty$.
 We will show in our main result that

 converges for an appropriate choice of slowly varying functions $\ell_1$ and $\ell_2$.
 Moreover we will provide a detailed asymptotic expansion of $n^{1/r}\ell_1(n)$.
-As a consequence we will obtain a~new limit theorem for the position of the rightmost particle, i.e. for
+As a consequence one gets a~new limit theorem for $M_n$, the position of the rightmost particle in generation $n$.
+Namely, we will infer that